siamweb/l-system/README.md

 and we could go on like this reapplying the production rules.

-For each string there exists a corresponding geometric structure which can be generated through the rules above.
+For each string there exists a corresponding geometric structure which can be generated through the mechanism descrived above.
 Below you can see these structures after applying the production rules 0, 1, 2 and 3 times.

 ![koch0](images/koch0.png)
 ![koch1](images/koch1.png)